5G: The Inconvenient Truths About Wireless Technology — An Interview With Cece Doucette

 We have a bill that’s been around for several sessions to get our Department of Elementary and Secondary Education to start protecting the kids in school.
 We have testified before the Board of Elementary and Secondary Education on a number of occasions, too.
 I sat with the interim commissioner one day and said, “Are you guys doing anything to protect our kids?”
 And he said, “We’re waiting for higher authorities.”
 And I said, “I actually wrote EMF fact sheets with our Department of Public Health at the state level back in 2016, and I was told that they would be released to the public in three months.”
 Here we are in 2021, five years later, and they have never seen the light of day.

-Dr. Joel Moskowitz is the director of the School of Public Health at the University of California at Berkeley, and he tried to get that fact sheet released too.
+Dr. Joel Moskowitz is the director of the Center for Family and Community Health for the School of Public Health at the University of California at Berkeley, and he tried to get that fact sheet released too.
 The Department of Public Health would not release it to him, so He went to the Boston Globe editor and they reported on it.
 Then, instead of issuing the fact-based EMF guidance, the DPH put up an EMF page on the state’s Radiation Control website pointing to false information posted by our captured federal agencies.
 Earlier, Dr. Moskowitz got some lawyers at Berkeley to do pro bono work for him, and he had to sue the California Department of Public Health in order for them to release a similar public health fact sheet written in 2009.
 That lawsuit was in December of 2017.
 It should have been front page news all over our world — that cell phones bring risks — and while some of the local outlets in California covered it, generally it was suppressed by mainstream corporate media.